 Some legacy year values in the IMR series have changed slightly due to improvements in our business record de-duping procedures.
 Text regarding household income data in the CMA series has also been revised to more clearly reflect the use of American Community Survey data published by the US Census Bureau.

 Due to an electronic linkage error, some 2014 Industry Financial series values for NAICS 722511 and 722513 have been revised.
 The data had displayed static Asset:Sales values for 2014, resulting in incorrect displays of balance sheet and selected ratio information.
 All reports have now been updated to display the correct 2014 Asset:Sales and other value.

-June-July 2016BizMiner has posted the remaining content updates for year-end 2015, including these series: Industry Financial; Micro-Firm Profit and Loss; BizBenchmarker; Competitive Market Analyzer.
-Like BizMarkets2Go Industry Radius Profiles and the Industry Market Report series, the Competitive Market Analyzer now includes monthly updates of key metrics including business count, industry market volume and average site sales for the selected industry and market area.
+June-July 2016BizMiner has posted the remaining content updates for year-end 2015, including these series: Industry Financial; Micro-Firm Profit and Loss; BizBenchmarker; Competitive Market Narrative.
+Like BizMarkets2Go Industry Radius Profiles and the Industry Market Report series, the Competitive Market Narrative now includes monthly updates of key metrics including business count, industry market volume and average site sales for the selected industry and market area.

 More Industry Market Report Data in June 2016: